kevinrodbe/library/content/01-recap-intro.md

 ```

 Notice we now have **api** both in our URI and as our subdomain, i.e. [api.ZombieBroadcast/api/zombies]() and [api.ZombieBroadcast/api/humans]().

-We can remove this unnecessary duplication, by overriding the **path** option in our namespace and setting it to either `nil` or `'/'`.
+We can remove this unnecessary duplication by overriding the **path** option in our namespace and setting it to either `nil` or `'/'`.
 I personally prefer `'/'`, so let's go with that for now:

 ```ruby
 constraints subdomain: 'api' do